AndradeF87/aura-villas-bali/docs/homepage-research-analysis.md

 - Analytics and tracking refinement
 - Performance optimization

-This research provides a comprehensive foundation for AURA's homepage development, balancing luxury market expectations with the brand's unique "Every Villa Has a Story" positioning to create a distinctive and converting user experience.
+This research provides a comprehensive foundation for AURA's homepage development, balancing boutique market expectations with the brand's unique "Every Villa Has a Story" positioning to create a distinctive and converting user experience.